Twprcntmlk/Aspen_Capital_TakeHome/README.md

 ``` bash
 npm start
 ```
+## Testing The Game:

+The game will not start without Users: all the players are:

+username: player1 -6
+password: password

+but you can make you own user

+There are some alerts and UI elements I should add to make the game look friendly but the functionality is all their for the 4 hours I had to work on it.

 ## The Experience / Overview
 Fun Project, I thought this was gonna be more like create class Object leetcode thing when it was mentioned